thunderbird89/esf/stories/story-knock-knock.md

 **TIME TO REINFORCEMENTS: 04:11:33**

 Four hours until Third North Fleet arrived.
 The Ryzak could reach Earth in less than that.
-They could establish orbital positions, begin bombardment operations, and Earth's defenses—conventional military forces with no experience fighting capital ships—would be helpless.
+They could establish orbital positions, begin bombardment operations, and Earth's defenses - conventional military forces with no experience fighting capital ships - would be helpless.

 Billions of people.
 Defenseless.

 > "Ma'am," Webb called out, his voice tight.
 "The Ryzak formation is moving.
 They're... they're accelerating.
-Vector confirms—they're heading for Earth."
+Vector confirms - they're heading for Earth."

 Chen watched the red icons on the display begin to move, pulling away from the beacon, orienting toward the inner system.
 The battleship, the carrier, all the screening elements.
 Moving together, accelerating steadily.